JustinTimperio/pacback/README.md

 While there are only a few CLI commands, they can be used in a wide variety of complex restoration tasks.
 Below are some examples of how to use and deploy Pacback in your systems.

 ### Using pacback -Syu Instead of pacman -Syu
 One of the problems with rolling releases is you never know when a problem might occur.
-It may be months before you run into an issue at which point you will need to scramble to figure out when your system was stable last.
-Pacback offers a specialized command that solves this issue.
-Pacback will create a Light Restore Point numbered 00 when upgrade, and will then run a full system upgrade.
-If you run into any issues with the upgrade simply use `pacback --snapback` to instantly downgrade only the packages you upgraded.
+It may be months before you run into an issue at which point, you will need to scramble to figure out when your system was stable last.
+Pacback offers a specialized command that helps solve this issue.
+Pacback will create a Light Restore Point numbered `00` before every `pacback -Syu` system upgrade.
+If you run into any issues with the upgrade, simply use `pacback --snapback` to instantly downgrade only the packages you upgraded and remove and additions.

 1. Deploy a system upgrade with: `pacback -Syu`
-2. To instantly rollback this update use: `pacback -sb`
+2. Instantly rollback this update using: `pacback -sb`

 ![Pacback Snapback](https://i.imgur.com/AX92cfz.gif)